-Normally, it takes a person more than one web page to buy a product, request a quote, or sign up for a blog.
+Normally, it takes a person more than one web page to buy a product, requests a quote, or sign up for a blog.
 That is why when your website analytics shows that a certain rate of visitors never goes further than just one page, it seems alarming.
 But is it?

 High Bounce Rate alone often means that something about the page visitors land at is immediately driving them away – that may be the design, the content, annoying ads or pop-ups, and many other things.
 But if you look at another indicator, Visit Duration, you will see it’s not always so.
-If the visitor didn’t proceed to the rest of the website, but spent enough time on your page to read its content, it may mean that they were searching for certain information, read your blog post, and continued their way.
+If the visitor didn’t proceed to the rest of the website but spent enough time on your page to read its content, it may mean that they were searching for certain information, read your blog post, and continued their way.
 That scenario is a typical picture for blogs because of their nature, but not that common for ecommerce stores or corporate websites.

 So what is an acceptable bounce rate for different kinds of websites?